EverydayHealthLogo

 • Medical School: University of Pittsburgh / Main Campus

-Is Dr. Nayak board certified in Otolaryngologist?
+Is Dr. Nayak board certified as an Otolaryngologist?

 Yes, Dr. Jayakar Nayak, MD is board certified by the American Board of Otolaryngology